adanvdo/YT-RED-UI/README.md

 - #### Convert Format
   Specify a Video or Audio format for the resulting download.
 YT-RED will convert the original media to the format of your choice.

+- #### Download History (Optional)
+  When enabled, YT-RED will locally record each download, including settings.
+Download History can be configured to store download logs for the number of days specified.
+  Recorded downloads can be redownloaded by right-clicking on the associated log and choosing the "re-download" option, or you can run a new download by choosing the "Use URL for New Download" option.
+  Download History can be manually cleared in Settings, with the option to delete all associated download files.

 - #### Quick Downloads
   Quick Download is only available when YT-RED has been minimized to the System Tray.
 Right-click on the YT-RED icon in the tray, and select "Quick Download" to open the Quick Download form.